hyper-space-io/QuickStart/DataSets/arXiv/Readme.md

-#  Academic paper hybrid search with Hypersearch
+#  Academic paper hybrid search with Hyperspace
 This notebook demonstrates the use of Hyper Space engine for a hybrid search.

 # The Datset